ankit-gupta-dscientist/FINALPROJECT/README.md

 The app is for anyone else who is interested in visalizing and modelling different determinants for crime rate across the country.

+The Git Command to run the Shiny App:

+shiny::runGitHub('FINALPROJECT', 'ankit-gupta-dscientist')

-The following packages are necessary to run the application: shiny::runGitHub('FINALPROJECT', 'ankit-gupta-dscientist')
+The following packages are necessary to run the application:

 library(shiny)